-Equity-Based Benefits: The Company has granted unlisted Executive Options (each with an exercise price of \$0.30, an expiry date of 18 March 2024 and are subject to escrow until 19 May 2023) to the Executive Directors and the Company Secretary as part of their remuneration - refer 'Securities Held By Key Management Personnel' in Section (7) below.
-There were no shares issued as a result of the exercise of options issued to Key Management Personnel during the financial period.
+Equity-Based Benefits: During the financial year, the Company (after receipt of shareholder approval at the 2021 annual general meeting) granted unlisted Executive Options (each with an exercise price of \$1.30 and an expiry date of 29 November 2024) to the Executive Directors and the Company Secretary as part of their remuneration - refer 'Equity Based Benefits in Section (4) below.
+There were no shares issued as a result of the exercise of options issued to Key Management Personnel during the financial year.
 The Company may propose the issue of securities to Key Management Personnel in the future (as an equity-based incentive benefit), which will be put to shareholders for approval at that time (as required under the ASX Listing Rules and/or Corporations Act, as applicable).